Ombuds | ASC Workplace Resolution Support

-The Role of Administrative Staff Ombudspersons at BGSU, as stated in the Administrative Staff Handbook:
+The role of Administrative Staff Ombudspersons at BGSU, as stated in the Administrative Staff Handbook:

 “BGSU Administrative Staff Ombuds are designated administrative staff employees who serve on-campus as impartial dispute resolution practitioners.
 Their major function is to provide confidential and informal assistance to BGSU administrative staff in the resolution of workplace issues.
 Their goal is to help both employees, supervisors, and the institution to succeed.